 4) Change furnace filters on schedule

-Clogged filters stress equipment and drive up hydro/gas.
-Set a reminder (monthly check, replace every 1–3 months depending on pets/renos).
+Clogged filters stress equipment and drive up hydro/gas costs.
+Set a reminder (monthly check, replace every 1–3 months depending on pets/renovations).

 Weatherstripping, door sweeps, attic hatch gaskets, and a weekend of exterior caulking can lower bills and reduce condensation issues that lead to mould.